About us - Vesper Hill

 Milo Harries

-Creative Associate.
+Research Associate.
 Milo is a researcher and performer who specialises in dialogue as a mode of exploration and communication.
 Having studied at the University of Cambridge and the Royal College of Music, he is currently a postdoctoral researcher at the University of Manchester, studying climate resilience narratives in the catchment of the River Aire.
 Milo is also an opera singer and singing coach who has worked at the Royal Opera House, Glyndebourne, Waterperry Opera Festival, and Opera North.